Somatic Psychology • Social Justice

 My Education

 I earned my B.A. in Psychology from Columbia University and my M.A. in Counseling Psychology and then another M.A. in Community Psychology from Pacifica Graduate Institute.
 I’m trained in Somatic Experiencing, a body-based psychotherapy that helps resolve trauma and its symptoms.
+I am also a certified yoga teacher.

 What I Do